Daniel von der Bracke

 Daniel von der Bracke (born 28 January 1992) is a German footballer who plays as a centre-back for Oberliga Rheinland-Pfalz/Saar club TuS Koblenz.

 Career

 Von der Bracke began his career with Bayer Leverkusen, and made a couple of appearances for the reserve team in the 2010–11 season.
 In July 2011 he signed for VfL Osnabrück of the 3.
 Liga, and made his debut at this level in February 2012, as a substitute for Rouwen Hennings in a 2–0 win over 1.
 FC Saarbrücken.
 In July 2013 he signed for TSV Havelse.

 Von der Bracke joined Goslarer Goslarer SC in July 2014.
+The following year, he joined TuS Koblenz.